-Toolkits are two-part workshops designed to help students develop and practice new skills to enhance personal, academic and social well-being.
+Toolkits are workshops designed to help students develop and practice new skills to enhance personal, academic and social well-being.
+Toolkits differ from CWS groups in that they are more focused on skill acquisition and are only one to four sessions in duration.
+Please see the descriptions below for particular toolkit lengths.

 All students interested in participating in a toolkit workshop should call (212) 998-4780 for further information and registration.